cytosom-package/CytoSOM/README.md

 ## HowTo

 `CytoSOM` is applied when data has been gated within FlowJo software.
-A gating can be construct manually, see below.
+A gating can be constructed manually, see below.
 The data can also be extracted from previously contructed meta-clusters, see below.

 `CytoSOM` needs to be installed.
 In a folder (eg `MyData`), put your FlowJo sesssion file (eg `file.wsp`) and a sub-folder (eg `FCSdata`) that contains the `.fcs` files (eg `Tube`...`.fcs`)

 1. Launch `RStudio`

-2. Set your working direcory as the folder where your FlowJo session and your data are stored, using the full folder name:
+2. Set your working directory as the folder where your FlowJo session and your data are stored, using the full folder name:
 ```R
 setwd("full_name_before_myData/MyData")
 ```

-3. Create an R object that collect your data (eg `CytoData`), indicating the gate (i.e. cell population) of interest drawn in FlowJo (eg `CD45`):
+3. Create an R object that collects your data (eg `CytoData`), indicating the gate (i.e. cell population) of interest drawn in FlowJo (eg `CD45`):
 ```R
 CytoData <- CytoSOM::DownLoadCytoData(dirFCS="FCSdata","CD45",fcsPattern = "Tube",compensate=FALSE)
 ```